KB Home (KBH)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
+A company’s long-term sales performance can indicate its overall quality.
 Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Luckily, KB Home’s sales grew at a decent 7.5% compounded annual growth rate over the last five years.
-Its growth was slightly above the average industrials company and shows its offerings resonate with customers.
+Over the last five years, KB Home grew its sales at a mediocre 6.9% compounded annual growth rate.
+This was below our standard for the industrials sector and is a tough starting point for our analysis.

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-KB Home’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 1% over the last two years.
+KB Home’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 4.5% annually.

-We can dig further into the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-KB Home’s backlog reached $1.99 billion in the latest quarter and averaged 20.4% year-on-year declines over the last two years.
+KB Home also reports its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
+KB Home’s backlog reached $1.70 billion in the latest quarter and averaged 28% year-on-year declines over the last two years.
 Because this number is lower than its revenue growth, we can see the company hasn’t secured enough new orders to maintain its growth rate in the future.

-Looking ahead, sell-side analysts expect revenue to decline by 8.5% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and implies its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to decline by 6.8% over the next 12 months, a slight deceleration versus the last two years.
+This projection is underwhelming and suggests its products and services will face some demand challenges.

 6. Gross Margin & Pricing Power

 KB Home has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 22.4% gross margin over the last five years.
-That means KB Home paid its suppliers a lot of money ($77.64 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 22% gross margin over the last five years.
+Said differently, KB Home had to pay a chunky $77.99 to its suppliers for every $100 in revenue.

-KB Home produced a 18.5% gross profit margin in Q3, marking a 2.8 percentage point decrease from 21.3% in the same quarter last year.
-KB Home’s full-year margin has also been trending down over the past 12 months, decreasing by 1.4 percentage points.
+KB Home’s gross profit margin came in at 15.7% this quarter, down 5 percentage points year on year.
+KB Home’s full-year margin has also been trending down over the past 12 months, decreasing by 2.8 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin

-KB Home has been an efficient company over the last five years.
-It was one of the more profitable businesses in the industrials sector, boasting an average operating margin of 11.9%.
+KB Home has managed its cost base well over the last five years.
+It demonstrated solid profitability for an industrials business, producing an average operating margin of 11.5%.
 This result was particularly impressive because of its low gross margin, which is mostly a factor of what it sells and takes huge shifts to move meaningfully.
 Companies have more control over their operating margins, and it’s a show of well-managed operations if they’re high when gross margins are low.

-Looking at the trend in its profitability, KB Home’s operating margin decreased by 1.3 percentage points over the last five years.
+Analyzing the trend in its profitability, KB Home’s operating margin decreased by 5 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-This quarter, KB Home generated an operating margin profit margin of 8.1%, down 3 percentage points year on year.
+In Q1, KB Home generated an operating margin profit margin of 3.1%, down 6.3 percentage points year on year.
 Since KB Home’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 8. Earnings Per Share